Lochis/ObsidianNotes/Ami Chatbot/Notes for PD Day.md

 - Answer typical IT Helpdesk questions
 - Do typical AI things like summarize documents, memos for example
 - Only for staff

+- Will be able to search Admin Procedures and give possible matches
 -